OrionNebula/hyper-media-control/README.md

             showArtwork: true, // True if artwork should appear in the bottom right corner.
             autoPause: false, // If true, will attempt to pause when you switch away from a player.
             autoResume: false, // If true, will attempt to resume when you switch to a new player.
+            shuffleRepeat: true, // If true, will show the shuffle / repeat buttons on the bottom bar.
             // Control plugins will place their config here.
         }
         ...